Skip to Main Content Mansfield Library Research Guides

 Racism in America is like dust in the air.
 It seems invisible — even if you’re choking on it — until you let the sun in.
 Then you see it’s everywhere.
 As long as we keep shining that light, we have a chance of cleaning it wherever it lands.
 But we have to stay vigilant, because it’s always still in the air.
 Kareem Abdul-Jabbar, Los Angeles Times Op Ed, June 1, 2020

 Racism is an insidious disease and combatting this complex system of social and political levers requires ongoing attention from our community and from the institutions that serve this community.
 To be proactive in eradicating racism, one must think critically about how to best address anti-blackness and recognize privilege.
-Shared below and on the other guide pages are resources to assist you in understanding systemic racism, taking action, finding data, conducting research, and connecting with UM and local and national resources.
+This guide provides resources to help you understand systemic racism, take action, find data, conduct research and prepare curriculum, and connect with UM and local and national resources.
 Black lives DO matter.
 In Missoula.
 In Montana.
 Everywhere.

 We continue to add to this guide.
 If you have suggested resources for us to include, please email us.